LLNL/scr/doc/rst/users/overview.rst

 ----------------

-So long as a failure does not violate the redundancy scheme, a job can restart within the same resource allocation using the cached checkpoint files.
+So long as a failure does not violate the redundancy scheme, a job can restart within the same resource allocation using a cached checkpoint.
 This saves the cost of writing checkpoint files out to the parallel file system only to read them back during the restart.
 In addition, SCR provides support for the use of spare nodes.
 A job can allocate more nodes than it needs and use the extra nodes to fill in for any failed nodes during a restart.
+The process of restarting a job from a cached checkpoint is referred to as a *scalable restart*.
-SCR includes a set of scripts which encode much of the restart logic (see :ref:`sec-scripts`).
+SCR includes a set of scripts which encode much of the scalable restart logic (see :ref:`sec-scripts`).

 Upon encountering a failure,
 SCR relies on the MPI library, the resource manager, or some other external service